Dilations of semigroups on von Neumann algebras and noncommutative $\mathrm{L}^p$-spaces: Introduction

 The paper is organized as follows.
-The first section gives background Section \ref{sec:Dilations-VN} gives a proof of Theorem \ref{thm-dilation-semigroup-weak-star}.
-In the following section \ref{sec:dilations-Lp}, we describe and prove a noncommutative $L^p$ analog of this result.
-In section \ref{sec:exemples}, we give examples of dilatable semigroups.
-Finally, we conclude in section \ref{sec:Applications} with the applications of our results to functional calculus.
+The next section gives background.
+Section \ref{sec:Dilations-VN} gives a proof of Theorem \ref{thm-dilation-semigroup-weak-star}.
+In Section \ref{Concrete}, we present some concrete dilations for some classical semigroups.
+In the following section \ref{sec:dilations-Lp}, we describe and prove a noncommutative $\L^p$ analog of this result.
+In section \ref{sec:exemples}, we consider the case of semigroups of Fourier multipliers.
+Finally, we conclude in section \ref{sec:Applications} with applications of our results to functional calculus.